 If you are in lack of time but still want to view splendid mountain views from the closest, then a helicopter trek can be a perfect choice.
 They can experience the beauty of trekking without allocating much time on trekking.

 Opting this trek will reduce your strain in your body because you don’t have to trek in high altitudes.

-Starting a trek from the capital city of Kathmandu that lies in the altitude of 1400 meters, you will begin to your most beautiful journey of life.
+Starting a trek from the capital city of Kathmandu that lies in an altitude of 1320 m meters, you will begin to your most beautiful journey of life.
 You can go for short hikes around the hillocks of Kathmandu so that you can train your leg well, and to be used to with some altitude and steep and sloppy trails.